steenk/tripledollar/README.md

 ### Typescript

-For Typescript users the type TDElement is exported, that is an extention of HTMLElement with the help methods described below (from version 1.10.0).
+For Typescript users, the type TDElement is exported, which is an extension of HTMLElement with the help methods described below (from version 1.10.0).

 ### Node.js

-The tripledollar library can also be used in Node.js if there is a DOM library present.
+The tripledollar library can also be used in Node.js if a DOM library is present.

 ```javascript
 // Node.js code